 Derivation and Culture of Human Induced Pluripotent Stem Cells (hiPSCs)

-After attending this course, participants should be able to:
+After attending this course, participants can expect to be able to:

-- Recognise key principles of GCCP and aseptic processing including the role of antibiotics
+- Recognise key principles of Good Cell Culture Practice (GCCP) and aseptic processing including the role of antibiotics

 - Assess and identify undifferentiated, fully reprogrammed iPSCs compared to partially reprogrammed iPSC colonies

 - Recognise critical aspects for successful preservation and storage